3. The Beginning

 The very beginning of the universe is based on three principles:

-Two opposites and something else in the center, the axis pointing upward, adding a third dimension of evolution to the flat ideal balance of duality.
+Two opposites and something else in the center, the axis pointing upward, adding a third dimension of evolution to ideal but flat balance of duality.

 Separation and Distinction